mathiasmeeusengt/oca_modules_table/docs/index.rst

 #########################################

 Below is a table of contents.
-If you enter any page, you can come back to this page by clicking "Table of Contents" in the top left menu.
-Below that you can see the table of contents for the page you're currently on (except on this page).
+If you enter any page, you can come back to this page by clicking "Table of Contents" in the top left menu (All the way at the bottom for mobile and small screens).
+Right below that you can see the table of contents for the page you're currently on (except on this page).

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 2

     user_guide/pages